aa-embedded/esp32-autonomous-watering-robot/README.md

 ## Tech stack

 - Arduino framework (ESP32 + ESP8266 core)
-- FreeRTOS — dual-core task pinning on ESP32
+- FreeRTOS for dual-core task pinning on the ESP32
-- mDNS — zero-config device discovery on local network
+- mDNS for zero-config device discovery on the local network
-- HTTP — inter-device communication
+- HTTP for communication between boards
-- RGB565 frame processing — on-device computer vision without any external library
+- RGB565 frame processing, computer vision done on-device with no external libraries